haozhu10015/neugym/docs/source/tutorial.rst

     False

 .. note::
-    - The same as removing an area from the world, it is not allowed to remove a path which is necessary for the world connectivity.
     - When removing a path from ``coord_from`` to ``coord_to``, the reverse path from ``coord_to`` to ``coord_from`` will also be removed at the same time.